ramp4-pcar4/ramp4-pcar4/docs/api-guides/layers.md

 myLayer.isCosmetic; // true
 ```

 Get the visible scale ranges for the Layer or sublayer.
 A value of `0` on a range indicates there is no limit.
 Scales are fractions (i.e. a value of `2000` actually means 1/2000 scale), so `min` and `max` can be counterintuitive (large scale means the view is closer to real life size, so the viewport is closer to the ground level).
+Not supported by Data Layers.

 ```js
 myLayer.scaleSet; // { minScale: 0, maxScale: 8500 }